Coronavirus - managing your rent payments

 I’ve been furloughed

 Employers not in a position to pay their staff costs themselves can make a claim via the Coronavirus Job Retention Scheme (CJRS).
-Under the scheme employers can claim a grant covering 80% of the wages for a furloughed employee, subject to a cap of £2,500 a month.
+Under the scheme employers can claim a grant towards the cost of furloughed employees' wages.
 This is claimed by the employers and distributed to staff, so you will not need to do anything yourself.
 In September furlough was scaled back, with employers having to pick up 10% of the cost, and from October they are having to pay 20% of their staff’s wages.
-The current furlough scheme ends on 31st October, after which a new financial support package will cover two-thirds of the wages for employees of businesses forced to close by virus restrictions.
+The current furlough scheme has been extended until 30 April 2021.
 For the latest information on furlough entitlements, please visit the government website.

 Furloughed workers planning to take paid parental or adoption leave will be entitled to pay based on their usual earnings rather than a furloughed pay rate.
 Entitlement to Statutory Maternity Pay, as well as the other forms of Parental or Adoption Pay, are currently calculated through someone’s average earnings over an 8-week assessment period.
 For Maternity Allowance, entitlement and the rate payable is also determined by looking at average earnings over a 13 week period.